 Stewardship

 The Friends of the Old Croton Aqueduct work to maintain the beauty of the undeveloped trail and the integrity of the entire length of the tunnel from Croton into New York City.
-We are always looking for volunteers interested in getting involved with adopting a part of the trail for invasive management.
+We are always looking for volunteers interested in getting involved with adopting a part of the trail for invasive management and native plant restoration.
 We also have an annual cleanup of the trail in Yonkers.

-INVASIVE PLANT MANAGEMENT HISTORIC WALL RESTORATIONNATIVE PLANT RESTORATION
+TENDING THE TRAIL: INVASIVE PLANT MANAGEMENT & RESTORING WITH NATIVE PLANTS HISTORIC WALL RESTORATION

 Related Blog Entries